 Colorado construction defect claims are governed by specific statutes and procedures, including notice requirements and deadlines.
 Because these timelines can be complex, legal guidance early in the process may help homeowners preserve their rights.

-Colorado Construction Defect Laws and the CDARA Process
+Colorado Construction Defect Laws and CDARA

 Colorado law provides a framework for pursuing construction defect claims, including the Colorado Construction Defect Action Reform Act (CDARA) and related homeowner protections.
 These laws generally require homeowners to provide notice and an opportunity to inspect before litigation may proceed.

 Because procedural compliance is critical, homeowners should seek legal advice before taking steps that could affect their ability to pursue remedies.
+Understanding construction defect claim deadlines is essential for protecting your rights.

-Why Homeowners Choose Hollington Law Firm
+Why Choose Hollington Law Firm

 Hollington Law Firm is a Colorado-based litigation firm focused on representing homeowners in construction defect disputes.
 We do not represent builders, subcontractors, or insurers, and our practice is centered on homeowner rights and accountability in residential construction.

-Focused experience in Colorado construction defect litigatio
+Focused experience in Colorado construction defect litigation

 Knowledge of CDARA procedures and building standards